ignition-is-go/myko/README.md

 ## Discovery

 A sidecar application that handles forwarding discovery packets into the docker network from outside.

 # Developer Style Guide

 - Notes
 - Best Practices

+## Commits

+Commit messages drive our release notes and CI workflows.

+commits which add a feature should include `feat(scope): and a message describing the functionality`

+commits which fix a bug should include
+`fix(scope): and a message describing the fix`

+please refer to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for the complete docs on how to commit to this repo.

 ## Dev Notes